 Have you had panang curry yet?
-Panang curry is a rich and creamy, spicy yet balanced, peanutty coconut sauce.
+Panang curry is rich and creamy, spicy yet balanced, with underlying notes of peanut and coconut.

 I make my panang curry with lots of bell peppers and carrots, and optional tofu for extra protein.
 It’s a perfectly satisfying weeknight meal for cold days.